Kareem-Ataam/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html:Copy HTML file from the current directory into the parent directory 100-lets_move:moves all files beginning with an uppercase letter to the directory /tmp/u
-101-clean_emacs: deletes all files in the current working directory that end with the character ~
+101-clean_emacs: deletes all files in the current working directory that end with the character ~ 102-tree:creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory